spierala/blog-posts/mini-rx-comparison.md

 #### MiniRx Feature Store
 MiniRx at its heart is a Redux Store with one global state object ("Single source of truth").
-MiniRx Feature Stores register a "slice" of state into the global state object.
+Also, MiniRx Feature Stores register a "slice" of state into the global state object.
 The focus of MiniRx is clearly global state which has the lifespan of the application.

 But Feature Stores are destroyable...
 Their state can be removed from the global state object.
 Therefore, Feature Stores can be used for "Local Component State", which has the lifespan of a component.
 See an example in the [MiniRx Angular demo](https://angular-demo.mini-rx.io/#/counter).